 My grandfatherleftme his gold watch.

-To find the direct object, ask to or for what was the verb done?
+To find the indirect object, ask to or for what was the verb done?

 The indirect object is very similar to the object of the preposition.
 They can mean the same thing.
 If the preposition is missing, the word is an indirect object.
 If the preposition is there, the word is the object of the preposition.